 The Company only acts as the lessee of the building used as the Company's operating headquarters, which is owned by Bolsas y Mercados Españoles Servicios Corporativos, S.A.
-Operating lease expenses are charged on a straight-line basis to "Other operating expenses - External Services" in the income statement for this year in which they are accrued (Notes 7 and 15).
+(Note 1).
+Operating lease expenses are charged on a straight-line basis to "Other operating costs - External Services" in the income statement for the period in which they are accrued (Notes 7 and 15).

-Any payment received or made on entering into an operating lease is considered as income received in advance or a prepayment and taken to the income statement over the lease term in accordance with the pattern of economic benefits transferred or received.
+Any payment received or made on entering into an operating lease is considered as revenue received in advance or a prepayment and taken to the income statement over the lease term in accordance with the pattern of economic benefits transferred or received.